nathankagi/procedural-terrain/blog.md

 }
 ```

 The initial perlin noise I was generating used a function to generate 3D perlin noise with the z value always set to 0.
 Changing the call to be implimented in the update function means I could scale the z value by the elapsed time in seconds to visualise changes in the mesh.
-I encountered a bug that, after some time, caused the terrain to vanish and strange flashes and lines to appear.
+I encountered a bug that caused, after some time, the terrain to vanish and strange flashes and lines to appear.
 Printing some values showed that the output of my perlin noise function exploded when one axis inputs to

 ```rust
 pub fn octave_perlin3d(